London has no shortage of theatre shows. But when you’re heading out with a baby or toddler in tow, you need a very specific kind of performance.

 How do I find more toddler shows in London?

 To find more toddler shows in London, use Loopla’s filters to search for events by age (0–2 and 2–4) and location.
 That way, you’ll see everything from baby concerts to toddler puppet theatre in one place.
 It’s also worth checking the “What’s On” pages at Little Angel Theatre, Polka Theatre, Unicorn Theatre, Southbank Centre and Lyric Theatre Hammersmith regularly.
-You’ll find new early‑years runs and relaxed performances are added throughout the year.
+New early‑years runs and relaxed performances are added throughout the year.